Issues with app download or installation

 In case the issue persists, even after multiple retries, contact Support with logs.

 Play Store-based (only if Android for Work is configured)

 - On the device, open Play Store (or Play Store for Work, if provisioned as Profile Owner), ensure the Play Store account is added.
 Accept the Terms and conditions, if prompted.

 - If multiple Google accounts have been added in Play Store (personal as well as work accounts), ensure work account is selected or switch to work account if need be.

 - Another option is to unapprove the approved app on Play for Work, then approve the app and try again.

 - In case of silent app installs/updates, it can take up to 24 hours for the app to be added to the queue as stated here.

-Installing an enterprise app may fail when the associated devices have moved to a different geographical region during app distribution, considering the app is country-specific.
-Before distribution, make sure that the app is available in all regions.
-If the app is not available in your region, you could contact the app developer to allow the app in your region.
+Installing an app may fail when the associated devices have moved to a different geographical region during app distribution, considering the app is country-specific.
+Before distribution, make sure that the app is available in your region.
 This helps in avoiding an error during installation.

 Incompatible app: While downloading a distributed app, if you receive the error "Device not compatible", verify whether the app is compatible for your device model by manually installing the app in Play Store using a personal account.

 Installing enterprise apps fails due to the following reasons: